Grant scores career-best 29, Nuggets beat Pistons 115-98

+”As long as we keep it like this, we’re going to be good,” Jokic said.

-At 40-18, the Nuggets are tied for their best start through 58 games in their NBA franchise history.
+At 40-18, the Nuggets, even through an array of injuries, are tied for their best start through 58 games in their NBA franchise history.
 They had the same mark a season ago on their way to winding up with the No. 2 seed in the Western Conference.

 Jokic added 16 points in a game where Denver led by as many as 15 points in the third quarter, had it cut to single digits and pulled away in the fourth to remain the second seed in the West.